 What information does Red Tower Capital require and review prior to making an investment decision?

-Red Tower Capital collects various information on potential investments during its due diligence process.
+Red Tower Capital collects various information on potential loan investments during its due diligence process.
 The amount and specific information required varies by property type, loan amount and perceived risk.
 If the loan amount, LTV and/or risk is relatively low and the property is a home, for example, we might collect less information than for a larger, higher LTV complicated commercial property.
-Information includes the following: loan application, appraisal or other evaluation, preliminary title report, credit report and additional title information.
+Information includes such items as: loan application, appraisal or other evaluation, preliminary title report, credit report and additional title information.
 In many cases, we may obtain further information such as tax returns, other income documentation, further MLS/real estate sales information, purchase contract (for purchases), leases and rent roll (for a rental property) and bank statements, etc.

 What are the benefits of investing in private mortgages?